 Check the cost of healthcare in the country you are thinking of moving to.
 In theory, pensioners living in EU countries such as Spain and France receive free healthcare.

 But it might be worth buying private medical cover if you want to make sure you receive the best care possible.
-Policies abroad are often cheaper than in the UK, but it might be better to buy a UK policy that offers consumer protection from the regulator, the Financial Conduct Authority, in the event something goes wrong.
+Policies abroad are often cheaper than in the UK, but it might be better to buy a UK policy that offers consumer protection from the regulator, the Financial Conduct Authority, in the event that something goes wrong.

 Tell HM Revenue & Customs that you are moving overseas.
 This allows them to let you know of any UK tax liability you may have, even though you are living overseas.